Stress is our automatic response to demands, pressures, and/or competing priorities in our life.

 - Let it out: Laugh with a friend.
 Do 20 jumping jacks.
 Put on your favorite song and dance.

 If you’re having trouble managing your stress, and find that it’s impacting your quality of life and ability to function, we can help.
-Schedule an appointment with a Cornell Health medical provider or counselor, or stop by Let’s Talk or a Let’s Meditate guided meditation session.
+Schedule an appointment with a Cornell Health medical or mental health provider, or stop by Let’s Talk to consult informally with a Cornell Health counselor.